janickr/kaspersmicrobit/docs/bluetooth-pairing/windows/pairing-microbit-windows.md

 ---
-title: Pair a microbit in Windows
+title: Pair a micro:bit in Windows
-description: Detailed instructions on how to pair your microbit in Windows
+description: Detailed instructions on how to pair your micro:bit in Windows
 ---

 Click on the Bluetooth icon in your system tray.